platform-experience/script-library/src/ui-policy/si-script-11/README.md

-# Set a field as mandatory
+# Set Mandatory Field

 ## Description

-Temp details
+Set a field as mandatory.